 Focusing on a distant object has the same effect as focusing an arrow on a bullseye.
 Where intention goes energy flows.
 If you remain focused on where you are now when you reach the vibrational stage, you will remain where you are.

 If you acknowledge the vibrations but focus on a distant point, your astral body is far more likely to exit.
 Practice this regularly to feel more at ease when you achieve astral projection.

 3. Prepare Your Exit Method

 Before you start your astral projection journey, decide how you will exit your physical body and place yourself in a position that allows for that exit method.
-Choose the method that makes most sense for you, feels the safest and most pleasant because you will be less likely to panic and disrupt the exit when it happens.
+Choose the method that makes most sense for you, and feels the safest and most pleasant because you will be less likely to panic and disrupt the exit when it happens.

 Yes, it is your astral body and no physical harm can come to you but fear can still block you from exiting.

-Some of the better known exit methods are:
+Some of the better-known exit methods are:

 catapult out your body; let the vibrations build until they propel you forward